 Delivery of marijuana products could be a great way to increase dispensary revenue, but it comes at a cost.
 To see that return on investment, you have to do it thoughtfully.

-To learn how Flowhub can help you enable legal marijuana delivery at your dispensary, request a demo.
+To learn how Flowhub can help you enable legal marijuana delivery at your dispensary, contact us today.